Maggie Jones’s, Kensington review

 Maggie Jones’s, Kensington.
 Image credit MTotoe

 After a fire in the restaurant two years ago there was an awful moment of wondering whether one of Kensington’s most quietly beloved spots would return at all.
-They certainly kept us wondering but finally their doors have reopened.
+They certainly kept in suspense but finally their doors have reopened.
 This Kensington stalwart has risen from the ashes not with the glossy, self-conscious swagger of a “refurb,” but with a restored soul and flickering candles on the tables.
 As we entered, we briefly scanned the room to see whether it was still the Maggie Jone’s we know and love, and were relieved to find that it felt unchanged, except for the new staircase leading to the second floor of the restaurant.

 The interiors have always been a little whimsical and slightly eccentric, with gardening tools in the corner, honeyed wood-panelled walls, country wallpapers, dark wood booths and fireplaces, farmhouse pine tables, and ceilings hung with pots, rocking horses, tricycles, enamel buckets, and dried flower-filled baskets that look pilfered from an impossibly photogenic countryside market.
 For December, there is a twinkling touch of Christmas.
 It’s all glow and no glare.